avidLearnerInProgress/image_caption_generator/Readme.md

-Provide captions to each image fed as input to algorithm
+Provide captions to each image fed as input to algorithm.
-Work in Progress..!
-Busy with exams, will update next part after 05/05/18.